zachwlewis/install-discourse/README.md

 You should replace discoursetest.org with your own domain name.

-## Configure Postgres user account
+## Configure Postgres User Account

 Discourse uses the Postgres database to store forum data.
 The configuration procedure is similar to MySQL, but I am a Postgres newbie, so if you have improvements to this aspect of the installation procedure, please let me know.